 The number of days off depends on working conditions and the length of the social insurance contribution period.

-Sick pay is covered by the social insurance fund, not by the employer (applicable to Vietnamese employees only).
+Sick pay is covered by the social insurance fund, and not by the employer.

 Vietnamese employees entitled to sick pay are entitled to 75% of their salary or remuneration on which social insurance premiums were based in the month preceding their leave.